spree/spree/guides/content/integration/tutorials/creating_an_endpoint_with_custom_attributes.md

 }
 ```

-We can use `curl` to verify our store's order output format.
+We can use `curl` to verify our order output format.
 To do so, you'll first need to get an API authentication token.
-To do so, go to your Admin Interface and click the "Users" tab.
+Go to your Admin Interface and click the "Users" tab.
 Click the "Edit" icon next to your name.
 You should see the API key for your user, but if you don't you can clear and regenerate it.

 ![User Edit Page for API Key Access](/images/integration/user_api_key.jpg)